(Wednesday 13th - Monday 18th February 2019)

 This is always one of our most sought after tours as it's a fantastic way to experience a truly unique motor sport event.
 With our Escorted Tour we will take you to the very best of the spectacular high-speed action with visits to the Super Special Stage, Shakedown, Service Area, Ceremonial Start and several of the Rally Stages where the cars will reach speeds approaching 200km/h on the snow and ice!

-2018 timings and dates are to be confrmed but, usually our coach transfer will depart from Oslo Gardemoen (OSL) airport at 17:00 on the Wednesday.
+Our coach transfer will depart from Oslo Gardemoen (OSL) airport at 17:00 on Wednesday 13th February 2019.
 The journey to the Scandic Hotel in Arvika, through the stunning winter scenery, should take around 3 hours.
 We will be staying at the comfortable Scandic Arvika for the duration of the tour.
 The hotel is located in the middle of Arvika and features a popular restaurant, bar, a small indoor swimming pool and basic spa facilities.
+A Pre-Rally Briefing including Safety aspects will take place later that evening at the hotel.

-departure to the Shakedown stage to see the cars undertaking their 3 or more 'test' runs, and a great chance to see the cars in action at full speed!
-Following the Shakedown Stage we will visit the Service Area and in 2016 we even found time to visit Petter Solberg's WRX workshop, including a tour by the legend himself!
+Morning departure to the Shakedown stage to see the cars undertaking their 3 or more 'test' runs, and a great chance to see the cars in action at full speed!
+Following the Shakedown Stage we will visit the Service Area in Torsby.

 The first full competitive day of the rally usually sees us heading North-West from our hotel into Norway for 2 or 3 rally stages.
-Some are likely to be new again in 2018, others will be part-new or run in the opposite direction to previous years!
-In 2017 we also took time out for a lunch break at Finnskogen and visited the WRC Service area at Torsby in the early evening!
+Some are likely to be new again in 2019, others will be part-new or run in the opposite direction to previous years!
+In 2018 we also took time out for a 'cake & coffee' break at Finnskogen and visited the WRC Service area at Torsby in the early evening!

 At the end of the day we will return to the warmth of our hotel in Arvika to catch up on all the days action & swap stories over a cold beer, a hot meal or maybe a hotter still sauna!